pletzer/nextsimroms_apptainer/doc/build_roms.md

-# Building ROMS with using a container environment =
+# Building ROMS using a container environment =

 ## Launch the container